 - Open weave, won’t work well in cooler climates

-We have quite the selection of options here which always makes it more difficult.
-However, we’ve been able to personally review two of them on the list, and the others we can deduce from product information availability which ones we would first- take the chance on purchasing, and second- be able to decide what is best for our specific sleeping needs.
+As we have quite the selection of options here, this always makes it more difficult to narrow down to one choice.
+However, we’ve been able to personally review these products on our list, so we’ve been able to decide which is the best one for our specific sleeping needs.